microsoft/windows-networking-tools/MultipathLatencyAnalyzer/readme.md

   the secondary interface

-MultipathLatencyAnalyzer show how to use a secondary interface in a best-effort basis: it prioritizes sending data over the primary interface as soon as possible and over the best interface as possible.
+MultipathLatencyAnalyzer show how to use a secondary interface in a best-effort basis: it prioritizes sending data over the primary interface.
 A secondary interface is used whenever possible and is dynamically updated when the network status changes.

 However, this project does **not** aim to provide any guidance about how communication should be split between the two interfaces or reassembled after reception, or how a higher level protocol should make use of the two interfaces.

-### Providing statistics over network performances
+### Providing statistics over network performance

-MultipathLatencyAnalyzer collects latency data on the packets it sends to an echo server.
+MultipathLatencyAnalyzer collects latency data on the datagrams it sends to an echo server.
 It displays latency statistics, with a focus on evaluating the impact of a secondary interface on a Wi-Fi connection.

 It collects the latency *as seen from the app* (as opposed to at the hardware level): the overhead introduced by the OS is included.